Lingbing/epuR/README.md

 #> [1] "xts" "zoo"
 ```

-Every `get` function returns an `xts` time series object so further data
+Every `get` function returns an `xts` time series object so that further
-manipulation and visualization is straightforward.
-To plot all regions
+data manipulation and visualization is very straightforward if you are
-in the EPU data:
+familiar with operations on `xts`.
+To plot all regions in the EPU data:

 ``` r
 plot(epu_data)